Our Services

 • The type of drugs involved: Class A, B or C, Cocaine, Heroin, Cannabis etc

-• The amount or value of the drugs involved: small amount or a much larger amount worth thousands of pounds
+• The amount or value of the drugs involved: a small amount or a much larger amount worth thousands of pounds

 • The role of the individual: leading (an importer or wholesale supplier), significant (a smaller wholesaler or an organiser in some other way, or major street dealers) or lesser (couriers and junior runners)